-Don’t fertilize anymore.
-One common action we love to take is applying a “winter-izer fertilizer.”
-It is a very beneficial practice but don’t do it now because it is too late.
-Generally, research recommends the absolute latest fall fertilizer application should be made at least six weeks before the location’s historic first frost date.
+You’ve got the rest of September to fertilize with a “winter-izer” fertilizer.
+It is a very beneficial practice but don’t do it too late.
+Generally, research recommends the absolute latest fall fertilizer application should be made at least six weeks before the location’s historic first-frost date.
+Our historic first frost is mid-November.
+So six week before that is October 1.

-Given that our historic first frost is mid-November, that last application of fertilizer would have been done by the first of October.
-Fertilizing this late in the fall would be like someone preparing you supper just before bedtime!
+Fertilizing too late in the fall would be like someone preparing you supper just before bedtime!
 Your lawn is preparing for winter dormancy and a late feeding could be more disruptive than helpful.

-Don’t keep watering.
+Keep watering until all visible growth has stopped.
 I’ve had a number of folks ask if they should water during the winter months.
-It’s true that your lawn and shrubs and other perennials need moisture year-round, but our climate typically provides enough moisture in our winter not to water.
+It is true that your lawn and shrubs and other perennials need moisture year-round, but our climate typically provides enough moisture in our winter not to water.
 In the coming weeks (and certainly after our first frost) you can completely turn off your sprinkler system.

-When should you turn the irrigation system back on?
-April is a good time.
+When to turn the irrigation system back on?
+April is naturally a good time.
 The grass will likely have started growing at that time and warm, drier weather would be starting.

-Do treat for weeds.
+Do treat for weeds in the fall to help stop the early spring weeds.
 You can (and should) treat for weeds each fall.
-Problematic warm-season perennial weeds such as Spurge and Virginia Buttonweed can be killed now before they go dormant.
+Problematic warm season perennial weeds such as Spurge and Virginia Buttonweed can be killed now before they go dormant.
 Annual spring weeds such as Lawn Burweed and Henbit can be best controlled with preemergent herbicides as they are just trying to germinate.

 Products may not be clearly marked as “preemergent” but may instead have language on them such as “weed preventer.”
 So, being familiar with some of the active ingredients can be helpful.